cnoe-io/idpbuilder/README.md

 tar xvzf idpbuilder-linux-amd64.tar.gz idpbuilder
 ```

+## Getting Started

 You can then run idpbuilder with the create argument to spin up your CNOE IDP:

 ```bash
 ./idpbuilder create
 ```

-For more detailed information, checkout our [documentation website](https://cnoe.io/docs/reference-implementation/idpbuilder) on getting started with idpbuilder.
+For more detailed information, checkout our [documentation](https://cnoe.io/docs/idpbuilder) on getting started with idpbuilder.

 ## Community